thelonious/kld-intersections/README.md

 A library of intersection algorithms covering all SVG shape types.
 Possible to intersect rotated/scaled/skewed shapes.

-Test page can be found on [http://www.quazistax.com](http://www.quazistax.com).
+Test page can be found at [http://www.quazistax.com](http://www.quazistax.com).

 Install
 -------